joshmzamora/OSC-Bridge/README.md

 ## API

-__This API is NOT available in the browser!
-It is only available within the OSC Bridge application context.__
+__This API is only available within the OSC Bridge application context.
+It is NOT available within the web browser!__

 ### Sending OSC